A/N: Warning for graphic violence.

 Roman led her away from the buildings and straight to the cliffside, where a steep path cut through the rocks down to the coast.
 Maebhe hesitated.
 She wouldn’t have even noticed the line of it if Roman hadn’t already started down the path.
 “How do you know about this?” she began.

-“Be careful,” came his answer.
+“Be careful,” was his answer.
 “If you slip, it’s a long way down.”

 Maebhe followed, picking her way easily down the path after Roman.
 Once they’d descended enough to be out of sight of Unity’s buildings, she pulled her hood down.
-“How do you know about this?
+“Roman, how do you know about this?
 Is that a secret, too?”

 “It is.
 I’m sorry, Maebhe, I can’t tell you.”